 Financial Aid Satisfactory Academic Progress

-Federal student aid regulations require all educational institutions administering funds to ensure that financial aid recipients are making satisfactory academic progress toward their educational objectives.
+Federal student aid regulations require all educational institutions administering funds to ensure that financial aid recipients are making satisfactory academic progress toward their declared program of study.
 The regulations apply to all students receiving federal, state and institutional financial aid funds.
 Questions regarding this policy should be directed to a financial aid office staff member.
 Satisfactory Academic Progress has been defined as follows:

 - Students failing to maintain satisfactory academic progress will be placed on Financial Aid Suspension.
 Such status will make students ineligible for financial aid until such time as the satisfactory academic progress requirements are met.